pawelkolanowski/Resources/Mac-OS-X-PHP-dev-env.md

     sudo cp /usr/local/opt/nginx/*.plist /Library/LaunchDaemons
     sudo launchctl load -w /Library/LaunchDaemons/homebrew.mxcl.nginx.plist

->You need to put your plist file in `/Library/LaunchDaemons`, not in `~/Library/LaunchAgents` like the Homebrew instructions say to do.
+>**Note**: You need to put your plist file in `/Library/LaunchDaemons`, not in `~/Library/LaunchAgents` like the Homebrew instructions say to do.
 You also need to **copy the file over**, not just symlink it - again, going against the Homebrew instructions.
 Lastly, use the `-w` option with launchctl.

 ### Configuration